Skip to Main Content

 Key takeaways

-• Business cards can have an effect on both personal and business credit scores, though not always.
+• Business cards can affect both personal and business credit scores, though not always.

 • If an issuer reports your business credit card to consumer credit reporting agencies, it will affect your personal utilization ratio, payment history and other credit scoring factors.

-• Most business card issuers require small business owners to sign a personal guarantee, which means you’re on the hook for any debt, missed payments and fees from the card — and your personal credit score can suffer as a result.
+• Most business card issuers require small-business owners to sign a personal guarantee, which means you’re responsible for any debt, missed payments and fees from the card — and your personal credit score can suffer as a result.

-The intersection of personal and business credit is a curious one — particularly for small business owners who are just getting off the ground.
-Before opening a business credit card, many business owners may wonder whether a business credit card affects their personal credit.
-The fact is, total separation between your business and personal credit score is often wishful thinking.
+The intersection of personal and business credit is an interesting one — particularly for small-business owners who are just getting off the ground.
+Before opening a business credit card, many business owners may wonder whether a business credit card affects their personal credit and how.
+The fact is, total separation between your business and personal credit score is often not possible.

-The specific ways your business credit cards interact with your personal credit vary depending on factors like the type of business card you open and whether your business card issuer reports your card to consumer credit reporting agencies, as well as your payment history and other financial habits.
-Here’s how your business credit card use can affect your personal credit score:
+The specific ways your business credit cards interact with your personal credit vary depending on factors like the type of business card, whether your business card issuer reports your card to consumer credit reporting agencies, your payment history and other financial habits.

 How do business credit cards affect your personal credit?